mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ That causes the `.sheet` modifier to see the data is not present, and so the sheet's view builder is invoked with that data.

-^ What's also cool about this is that you are free to execute some logic before the sheet appears.
-For example, suppose tapping the button executes a network request to first fetch the newest data for the user, and then once that completes you show the sheet.
-That would be incredibly simply to do with this API.

 ---

 # Sheets